 In the pilot alone, we were able to increase resilience skills.
 Those who learned the most were our youth who reported the highest levels of trauma.

 Soon, we will be sharing the results of additional analysis on the impact of the Dove Learning Center.
 So stay tuned.

 The Dove Learning Center has the potential to transform the lives of New Jersey’s homeless youth to a degree and in a manner as of yet unprecedented at Covenant House.

 With continued funding, we can continue to expand this initiative, helping our young people to build resilience.

-If you have questions regarding the Dove Learning Center please contact our Coordinators of the Dove Learning Centers:
+If you have questions regarding the Dove Learning Center please contact our Coordinator of the Dove Learning Centers:

 Are you a youth in need of help?

 We would love to update you on all the great work we're doing at CHNJ.
 Sign up below.